dstamand-msft/DevBoxImageBuilder/README.md

 ![Architecture](Architecture.png "Architecture")

+## Pre-requesites

+- You need to have the resource provider `Microsoft.VirtualMachineImages` on the subscription enabled
+- Bicep to deploy the resources

 ## Determining the images

 Dev Box requires images.
 For ease of use, you can start with the base images that are available within dev box.<br/>